VibeVoice

 | EOS classifier | Per-step binary classifier on the TTS LM's last hidden state.
 When sigmoid probability exceeds 0.5, generation stops. |

-Speaker identity does not come from a reference waveform at generation time.
-Instead, each voice ships as a precomputed .safetensors voice cache containing the conditioning KV caches and hidden states for a specific speaker — produced by running reference audio through the encoder path offline.
-Loading a voice cache is instantaneous at runtime; one model instance can swap voices cheaply between generations.
+Speaker identity comes from a precomputed .safetensors voice cache containing the conditioning KV caches and hidden states for a specific speaker.
+Loading a cache is instantaneous; one model instance can swap voices cheaply between generations.

 Model